 How to Make a Superfood Smoothie to Treat Arthritis and Inflammation

 - Chop off the green tops of the strawberries.
 If not organic then soak the strawberries, parsley and celery in hot water with a splash of apple cider vinegar for a minute.
 Drain and add the strawberries to the blender.
 Chop up the parsley stalks and throw them into the blender jug along with the heads.

 - Scrub the celery and carrots under hot water.
 Chop both of them up to a size your blender can handle and throw them into the blender jug.
-A couple of inches is fine for a powerful blender like this one I have in my kitchen.
+A couple of inches is fine for a powerful blender like this one.
 Much smaller is needed for weaker blenders.

 - Skin and chop up the pineapple into chunks your blades can handle.
 If you’re chopping the whole pineapple, use the top and bottom pieces and keep the rest for eating.
 If you don’t eat the core of the pineapple normally you can keep them in a container in the fridge to use specifically for this smoothie recipe.